-(a) (202) 622-7710 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Corporate);

-(b) (202) 622-3900 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Financial Institutions & Products);

-(c) (202) 622-4800 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Income Tax & Accounting);

-(d) (202) 622-3800 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (International);

-(e) (202) 622-3000 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Passthroughs & Special Industries);

-(f) (202) 622-3400 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Procedure and Administration); or

-(g) (202) 622-6000 (not a toll-free call) for matters under the jurisdiction of the Office of Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities).

-(2) Pre-submission conferences generally held in person.
-Pre-submission conferences generally will be held in person at the national office.
-However, if the taxpayer is unable to attend the conference, the conference may be conducted by telephone.

-(3) Certain information required to be submitted to the national office prior to the pre-submission conference.
-Generally, the taxpayer will be asked to provide at least 3 business days before the scheduled pre-submission conference a statement of whether the issue is an issue on which a letter ruling is ordinarily issued and a draft of the letter ruling request or other detailed written statement of the proposed transaction, issue, and legal analysis.
-If the taxpayer's authorized representative will attend the pre-submission conference, a power of attorney is required.
+- (a) (202) 622-7710 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Corporate); - (b) (202) 622-3900 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Financial Institutions and Products); - (c) (202) 622-4800 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Income Tax and Accounting); - (d) (202) 622-3800 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (International); - (e) (202) 622-3000 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Passthroughs and Special Industries); - (f) (202) 622-3400 (not a toll-free call) for matters under the jurisdiction of the Office of Associate Chief Counsel (Procedure and Administration); or - (g) (202) 622-6000 (not a toll-free call) for matters under the jurisdiction of the Office of Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities). - (2) Pre-submission conferences held in person or by telephone.
+Depending on the circumstances, pre-submission conferences may be held in person at the national office or may be conducted by telephone. - (3) Certain information required to be submitted to the national office prior to the pre-submission conference.
+Generally, the taxpayer will be asked to provide, at least three business days before the scheduled pre-submission conference, a statement of whether the issue is an issue on which a letter ruling is ordinarily issued, a draft of the letter ruling request or other detailed written statement of the proposed transaction, issue, and legal analysis, and, if the taxpayer's authorized representative will attend the pre-submission conference, a power of attorney is required.
 It is preferred that Form 2848, Power of Attorney and Declaration of Representative, be used to provide the representative's authorization.
-If multiple taxpayers and/or their authorized representatives will attend the pre-submission conference, cross powers of attorney (or tax information authorizations) are required.

-(4) Discussion of substantive issues is not binding on the Service.
-Any discussion of substantive issues at a pre-submission conference is advisory only, is not binding on the
+If multiple taxpayers and/or their authorized representatives will attend or participate in the presubmission conference, cross powers of attorney (or tax information authorizations) are required.
+As stated in section 11.07(1) of this revenue procedure, the identity of the taxpayer must be provided to the Service when the pre-submission conference is requested. - (4) Discussion of substantive issues is not binding on the Service.
+Any discussion of substantive issues at a pre-submission conference is advisory only, is not binding on the Service in general or on the Office of Chief Counsel in particular, and cannot be relied upon as a basis for obtaining retroactive relief under the provisions of § 7805(b).

-Under limited circumstances, may schedule a conference to be held by telephone
+May schedule a conference to be held by telephone